The best social media management tools make it simple and easy to manage your marketing by using social media in a

-But it doubles up as a powerful tool for analysing your data, too.
+But it doubles up as a powerful tool for analyzing your data, too.
 You can sort by various demographic and geographic measures to quantify exactly what content is working for which followers.
 Sprout can manage multiple accounts and monitor keywords across all social media so that you know when your brand is being discussed.
-It also helps your company respond to customers by directing messages to the people within the organisation who need to action them.
+It also helps your company respond to customers by directing messages to the people within the organization who need to action them.

 You can try Sprout Social for free with its 30-day trial.
-If you like it, prices then start from $99 per user per month for up to five different social profiles, with additional plans offering more profiles, scope, and features.
+If you like it, starter plans cover up to five different social profiles, with additional plans offering more profiles, scope, and features.

-Rather like Sprout Social above, Buffer is another all-rounder that lets you post to your platform and then analyse the results.
+Rather like Sprout Social above, Buffer is another all-rounder that lets you post to your platform and then analyze the results.
 One of its major plus points is just how simple and straightforward it is to use, while also giving you flexibility.
 The fact it provides analytics in real-time makes instantly judging the impact of your content a doddle.